IDAES/idaes-pse/docs/source/models/pressure_changer.rst

 :math:`\eta_{isentropic,t}` efficiency_isentropic Isentropic assumption only
 =========================== ===================== ===========================================================================

-Isentropic Pressure Changers also have an additional Property Block named `properties_isentropic` (attached to the Unit Model, not the control volume Block).
+Isentropic Pressure Changers also have an additional Property Block named `properties_isentropic` (attached to the Unit Model).

 PressureChangerData Class
 -------------------------